 WHEN I FLY

 About ten seconds, that’s roughly how long it takes to hit the ground from one thousand feet.
-Anyway, that’s what I told the man, the one hanging out from the rail on The Royal Gorge Bridge, the one with the look of death in his eyes.
+Anyway, that’s what I told the man, the one hanging out from the wrong side of the rail on The Royal Gorge Bridge with a look of death in his eyes.
 Flashing and flicking like they were.
+Staring at the sparkling water below.
 Ten seconds, one thousand feet.
-What I didn’t say was, less the fifty feet short of the thousand the height of the bridge actually was.
-Fifty to spare so if he counted, he would get to nine point nine-five before he stopped.
+What I didn’t say was I’d rounded it up.
+The bridge was actually fifty feet short of the thousand.
+If he counted he would get to nine point nine-five then he’d unexpectedly stop.
 I thought that would save him some worry.

-I said, “You know, I’ve always thought what it would be like to fly but I’ve not had the chance.
+“Don’t look down the way you are, it makes you shake and gets me all on edge.
+Talking of edges, why don’t you take a step back.”
+Surprisingly he did just that so I continued, “You know, I’ve always thought what it would be like to fly but I’ve not had the chance.
 Not like you.
 You’ve got ten seconds to find out.”

-That’s when he looked at me, “Ten seconds, that long, are you sure?
+That’s when he looked at me with a sudden realisation, “Ten seconds, that long, are you sure?
 I thought it would be much shorter.”

-“Nope ten will do it,” and I counted it down.
+“Nope, ten'll do it.
+Plenty of time to reflect,” and I counted it down.
 Extra slowly.
-Ended with, "one and… splat.”
+Ended with, ten and… splat.”

 Now he was really shaking.
 I could hear his mind repeating out of his mouth, “A long time, ten seconds.”

 “It sure is, unless you find you can fly, of course.
 Tell me, what’ll you think about?
-When I fly I think I will first feel the wind then the whir.”
+When I fly I think I’ll feel first the wind then hear the whir.”

 “The whir?”